 The issue is not present with the English locale at 1280x1024, so for the time being I am working around launching darktable with LANG=C, but it'd be great if the issue could be fixed properly.

 Thanks for your awesome work,

-#2 Updated by Antonio Ospite 15 days ago
+#2 Updated by Antonio Ospite almost 2 years ago